anoopsethi/PowerBI/README.md

 # PowerBI
-In this project, I have made bar charts and pie charts on the given data using PowerBI tool.
+Basic bar charts and pie charts on the given data using PowerBI tool.